KrX3D/tankerkoenig-card/README.md

 ## Configuration Example

-Below is an example configuration that demonstrates the new parameters, including the logo option:
+Below is an example configuration that demonstrates the new parameters:

 ```yaml
 views: